 Best Beer Bars in Cozumel

-As you can probably imagine, it’s pretty easy to get a nice cold beer at a bar in Cozumel.
+It’s pretty easy to get a nice cold beer at any bar in Cozumel.
 Take your pick!

 But it’s not as easy if you’re a fan of trying local Mexican beers (beyond Tecate light…), or one of a growing movement in craft brewed beer in Mexico – and even the delicious local craft microbrew beers created right here on Cozumel Island.

-For those who love their non-watery lagers, hoppy IPAs, wheats, and chocolatey stouts, here’s our best in category:
+For those who love their non-watery lagers, hoppy IPAs, wheat beers, and substantial chocolatey stouts, here’s our best in category for Cozumel beer bars:

 Cerveceria Punta Sur